fallingcat/ComputeRayTracingSamples/readme.md

-# Compute Tiny Ray Tracer
+# Compute Ray Tracing Samples

----
+This is an Unity sample project which collects ray tracing samples which are based on compute shader.

+# Samples

+## Ray Tracing in One Weekend
 <img src="./Screenshot.gif" height="333px" width="640px" >
 This is an Unity sample project which shows how to implement a tiny ray tracer using compue shader.
 The implementation is based on [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) article.

-## Image Quality Compare
+### Image Quality Compare

 Samples per pixel  : 64